On two unimodal descent polynomials: Introduction

 and the fact that $\S_n(2413,3142)$ is invariant under this involution.
-Note that both~\eqref{Eulerian} and~\eqref{Nara} can be proved using the {\em modified Foata-Strehl action} (see~\cite{br} or~\cite{linzen15}) on $\S_n$, but since $\S_n(2413,3142)$ is not invariant under this action, it is unclear how Theorem~\ref{gamma:s} could be deduced by the same manner.
+Though this class of palindromic polynomials already exists in OEIS (see~\href{https://oeis.org/A175124}{\tt{oeis:A175124}}), its interpretation as descent polynomials of separable permutations seems new.
+Note that both~\eqref{Eulerian} and~\eqref{Nara} can be proved using the {\em modified Foata--Strehl action} (see~\cite{fsh,br,linzen15}) on $\S_n$, but since $\S_n(2413,3142)$ is not invariant under this action, it is unclear how Theorem~\ref{gamma:s} could be deduced by the same manner.

 A {\em derangement} is a fixed-point free permutation.
-Consider the descent polynomial of derangements:

-where $\D_n$ is the set of derangements in $\S_n$.
+Let $\D_n$ be the set of derangements in $\S_n$ and consider the descent polynomial of derangements

 The first few values of $D_n(t)$ are listed as follows:

-The following spiral property implies the unimodality of $D_n(t)$, which can be considered as our second main result.